Our aim is to provide an environment in which students from a wide range of cultural, ethnic and religious backgrounds,

 If possible, the member of staff will deal with the problem in person.
-If not, the member of staff will seek the help of a colleague (for example, Luke the Co-Principal or John the Co-Principal or Irma the Academic Manager).
+If not, the member of staff will seek the help of a colleague (for example, Irma, the Co-Principal and the Academic Manager, or John, the Co-Principal).

 If a matter remains unresolved, it should be referred to one of the Co-Principals.
 If there is a serious problem with which you need help or about which you wish to make a formal complaint, you should report the matter to one of the Co-Principals.

 A formal complaint may be made either verbally or in writing.
 The Co-Principals or Academic Manager will see you in order to clarify and, where appropriate, discuss the complaint, and you may be accompanied, if you wish, by a member of staff of your choice, a parent or a fellow pupil.
 You will receive a response to the complaint within 28 days.